ryota2357/toy-lisp.hs/README.md

 `toy-lisp` follows a basic Lisp syntax, similar to Scheme and Common Lisp.
 It supports S-expressions using parentheses (`(` and `)`), strings enclosed in double quotes (`"`), quoting with `'`, as well as integers and floating-point numbers.

-However, as this project is primarily for learning Haskell, certain syntactic features are unsupported.
+However, since this project is primarily for learning Haskell, certain syntactic features are unsupported.

 ### Identifiers

 Identifiers are used as variable names or symbols.
-Only ASCII characters are allowed in' toy-lisp', excluding whitespace, `"`, `'`, and certain other symbols.
+Only ASCII characters are allowed in `toy-lisp`, excluding whitespace, `"`, `'`, and certain other symbols.

 **Invalid Example:**